-Year 2: On completion of FdSc Nursing Associate - End point Year 2: On completion of FdSc Nursing Associate - End point assessment End Point Assessment Requirements: Fully integrated EPA.
+Year 2: On completion of FdSc Nursing Associate - End point assessment

+End Point Assessment Requirements:

+Fully integrated EPA.
 The EPA will use the assessment arrangements for the FdSc Nursing Associate.
 The apprentice is not required to carry out any additional assessments.

-Normally 24 months commencement of apprenticeship The EPA starts with exam board and finishes when UW: • uploads the apprentice's course and personal details to the NMC database • sends the NMC a declaration of the apprentice's good health and character EPA period should be a maximum of one month Independence of the EPA will be assured through: • the examination board, which will include the external examiner, being responsible for the final decision on the award of the qualification that confirms the apprentice has met the education outcomes required for registration with the NMC.
+The EPA starts with exam board and finishes when UW:

+- uploads the apprentice's course and personal details to the NMC database - sends the NMC a declaration of the apprentice's good health and character the examination board, which will include the external examiner, being responsible for the final decision on the award of the qualification that confirms the apprentice has met the education outcomes required for registration with the NMC.
+Normally 24 months from commencement of apprenticeship